sphinx-doc/sphinx/Doc-3k/library/functions.rst

           def f(cls, arg1, arg2, ...): ...

-   The ``@classmethod`` form is a function decorator -- see the description of function definitions in chapter 7 of the Python Reference Manual (XXX reference:
+   The ``@classmethod`` form is a function decorator -- see the description of function definitions in :ref:`function` for details.
-   ../ref/ref.html) for details.

    It can be called either on the class (such as ``C.f()``) or on an instance (such as ``C().f()``).
 The instance is ignored except for its class.
 If a class